 To understand the basics of this specification, one must be familiar with the following:

-This document is intended primarily for two main audiences, comprised of software developers and IT and non-IT professionals, as described below.
+This document is intended primarily for two main audiences, as described below.

 Terminology